 In the early twentieth century various archaeological digs in South America unearthed what were thought to have been examples of stone percussion.
 A burial cave at Niquivao in Trujillo, Venezuela contained rectangular plates of serpentine with incisions which suggested they may have been suspended for use as a type of chime or gong.

 Many sets of differently pitched stones have been found in Vietnam, suggesting possible use as lithophones thousands of years ago.
 The first of these were famously uncovered by a French archaeologist Georges Condominas in 1949.
-These stones have continued to be used by some of Vietnam’s minority people such as the M’nong, most of whom live in the Central Highlands.
+These stones have continued to be used by some of Vietnam’s minority people such as the Mnong, most of whom live in the Central Highlands.
 Although not central to Vietnamese traditional music as performed today, their place is acknowledged and some musicians have built their own modern versions and continue to play them.
-Pictured below: Top: two sets in Hanoi, one in the ethnographic museum the other in a music shop.
-Centre: a set of three stones formerly used by M'nong people and their current owner demonstrating how they would have been suspended for playing.
-Bottom: Modern Vietnamese lithophones played by (left) Mai Lien in Hanoi, (centre) Din Linh and Tuyet Mai in Ho Chi Minh City and (right) ancient stone chimes similar to those used in China and Korea being played in Hanoi by Bha Na.
+Pictured below: From top: Two sets in Hanoi, one in the ethnographic museum the other in a music shop.
+A set of three stones formerly used by M'nong people and their current owner demonstrating how they would have been suspended for playing.
+Modern Vietnamese lithophones played by (left) Mai Lien in Hanoi, (centre) Din Linh and Tuyet Mai in Ho Chi Minh City and (right) ancient stone chimes similar to those used in China and Korea being played in Hanoi by Bha Na.
 A set of finely tooled lithophones discovered in Lam Dong Province, Vietnam in 2003.
 Thought to be around 3000 years old they are now in Lam Dong Museum in Da Lat.
 Other ancient sets stones are rougher hewn and less uniform than these, as can be seen in the photos, and their authenticity as musical instruments has been disputed.
 The carefully proportioned form of this set would seem to leave little doubt that it had a musical purpose.